 There are ways to read text files in Linux command line.
 Cat is perhaps the most elementary command that almost every Linux user knows in this regard.
 But cat is not always the best option for displaying the content of a file.

 Imagine that you have a text file with over a thousand line.
-Using the cat command will
+Using the cat command will simply fill the entire terminal screen with those lines.
+You cannot perform any more operations like searching for a particular text after you have used the cat command here.

 What is the less command in Linux?